Amber Glenn: 2023–24 season: First national title

 For the new season's short program, choreographer Kaitlyn Weaver suggested to Glenn the Yeah Yeah Yeahs song "Heads Will Roll", which she initially considered to be "out there" for her but then accepted.
 Weaver's vogueing choreography also appealed to her.
-After an on-ice collision with another skater in practice that set back her training by three weeks, she missed the Challenger series and other early competitions.
+Glenn sustained a severe concussion and re-fractured her orbital bone after an on-ice collision with another skater in practice that set back her training by three weeks, resulting in her missing the Challenger series and other early competitions.

 Glenn was assigned to start the Grand Prix at Skate America, which had special significance for her as it was to be held within the Dallas–Fort Worth metroplex in Allen, close to her hometown of Plano.
 Glenn said it felt "very bizarre" to begin the season this late but fared well in the short program, placing second in the segment with a new personal best score of 71.45.
 In the free skate, she made her fourteenth attempt at a triple Axel in competition, landing it cleanly for the first time.
 She was the sixth American woman to do so in competition and the fourth in international competition.
 However, she struggled in the second half of the program, falling twice and dropping to fifth place overall.
-Glenn said afterward that it felt "incredible" to land the triple Axel, but that afterward "my own energy of the excitement killed me.
-I lost my focus."

 Glenn had a "disastrous" short program at the 2023 Grand Prix of Espoo in Finland, finishing eleventh of twelve skaters after performing an invalid double flip instead of a triple and only managing a double toe loop as the second part of her improvised jump combination.
 She rebounded in the free skate with a new personal best score of 133.78, after her only error was singling her planned triple Axel.
 Glenn came second in that segment and rose to the bronze medal, her second on the Grand Prix.
-Glenn claimed she was "so surprised" at the result, but said she was now "excited where the rest of the season goes."